Yaroslav-Muravev/Optimization_black_hole/README.md

  This file reads a table of pressure coefficient values at a certain point
  - Export_3D.m
  This file implements the receipt of a 3D structure in the form of a .mph file for its further printing
+ - Auxiliary functions are also present (corresponding folder)

+The details of each part of the program are described in files before the code.